YoursTruly2095/playdate_rpg_interface/README.md

 UPDATE!
 Now runs on an actual Playdate (and Playdate Simulator).

 NOTE!
 If you just run the code you'll see the menu behaves a bit strangely.
-This is because it is set up to test all the options below!
-In particular, the twitchiness of the look icon will be resolved when you cast magic (among other things...)
+This is because it is set up to test all the options below.
+In particular, the twitchiness of the magic icon will be reduced as you repeatedly cast magic.

 Some configuration options are available
-1) Number of icons in the menu
-2) Size of icons
+1) Size of icons
-3) Vertical location of the selection box
+2) Vertical location of the selection box
-4) Angle through which to turn the crank to select next icon
+3) Angle through which to turn the crank to select next icon

 Graphics loading is the responsibility of the caller.
 Check out main.lua for an example of how to set this up easily.

-Register icons with the menu using
+Add icons with the menu using
 ```
-  RightCrankMenu.register_icon(icon)
+  RightCrankMenu.add_icon(icon, after)
 ```
 'icon' is a table with the following entries:
 ```
 {
     name='talk',
     fn=function(x) talk() end,
-    icon=<a-love-image>,
+    icon=<a-playdate-image>,
-    disabled_icon=<another-love-image>,   --optional
+    disabled_icon=<another-playdate-image>, --optional
     enabled=true,                           --optional
-    after='look',                         --optional
     shift_ratio=2,                          --optional
 },
 ```